Arbovirus: Transmission

 Arboviruses maintain themselves in nature by going through a cycle between a host, an organism that carries the virus, and a vector, an organism that carries and transmits the virus to other organisms.
 For arboviruses, vectors are commonly mosquitoes, ticks, sandflies and other arthropods that consume the blood of vertebrates for nutritious or developmental purposes.
 Vertebrates which have their blood consumed act as the hosts, with each vector generally having an affinity for the blood of specific species, making those species the hosts.

 Transmission between the vector and the host occurs when the vector feeds on the blood of the vertebrate, wherein the virus that has established an infection in the salivary glands of the vector comes into contact with the host's blood.
-While the virus is inside the host, it undergoes a process called amplification, where the virus replicates at sufficient levels to induce viremia, a condition in which there are large numbers of viruses present in the blood.
-The abundance of viruses in the host's blood allows the host to transmit the virus to other organisms if its blood is consumed by them.
+While the virus is inside the host, it undergoes a process called amplification, where the virus replicates at sufficient levels to induce viremia, a condition in which there are large numbers of virions present in the blood.
+The abundance of virions in the host's blood allows the host to transmit the virus to other organisms if its blood is consumed by them.
 When uninfected vectors become infected from feeding, they are then capable of transmitting the virus to uninfected hosts, resuming amplification of virus populations.
 If viremia is not achieved in a vertebrate, the species can be called a "dead-end host", as the virus cannot be transmitted back to the vector.

 An example of this vector-host relationship can be observed in the transmission of the West Nile virus.
 Female mosquitoes of the genus Culex prefer to consume the blood of passerine birds, making them the hosts of the virus.
 When these birds are infected, the virus amplifies, potentially infecting multiple mosquitoes that feed on its blood.
 These infected mosquitoes may go on to further transmit the virus to more birds.
 If the mosquito is unable to find its preferred food source, it will choose another.
 Human blood is sometimes consumed, but since the West Nile virus does not replicate that well in mammals, humans are considered a dead-end host.